Effective Deployment Of Social Resources For The Elderly By Harvest Care

+data-text="Effective deployment of social resources for the elderly by " Harvest Care"" data-link=" deployment of social resources for the elderly by " Harvest Care"" class="whatsapp">Shar Creation of a unique and humanized 'Elderly Counseling' service to accompany caregivers in facing elderly problems

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 29 December 2023 - "Harvest Care" is pleased to announce that in 2024, we will launch an upgraded version of the Elderly Advisory Service, and continue to build up a team to effectively match the elderly with various elderly services, to enable better allocation of social resources to the needy.
-We will also extend the service to the Greater Bay Area, and provide better support to the elderly through new services such as "Virtual Home Visit Experience".
+HONG KONG SAR - Media OutReach Newswire - 29 December 2023 - 'Harvest Care' is pleased to announce that in 2024, we will launch an upgraded version of the Elderly Advisory Service, and continue to build up a team to effectively match the elderly with various elderly services, to enable better allocation of social resources to the needy.
+We will also extend the service to the Greater Bay Area, and provide better support to the elderly through new services such as 'Virtual Home Visit Experience'.

 Larry Chong